 This Java-based application provides packages designed for Windows, Linux, macOS, and Unix-like operating systems, providing out-of-the-box readiness.
 One of its most distinctive features, the plugin architecture, offers developers countless customization options so they may tailor Jenkins to specific project needs.

 Jenkins is straightforward to set up and configure, making it accessible to users of all skill levels thanks to its user-friendly web interface.
-Jenkins is essentially a dynamic force that propels software development efficiency and reliability rather than just an automation server.
+It is essentially a dynamic force that propels software development efficiency and reliability rather than just an automation server.

 For a basic grasp of Jenkins’s capabilities and features, let’s now explore some basic concepts that comprise its framework: